LouisT/node-soundex/README.md

-Soundex (v0.1.0)
+Soundex (v0.1.1)
 ======

-Install: npm install vidinfo
+Install: npm install soundex

 This project is [Unlicensed](http://unlicense.org/ "Title").
 In other words, I don't care what you do with it.